George Floyd protests: Donald Trump's use of the Bible for a photo op was beyond absurd

 How does that fit with what Trump said?
 I'm confused again.

-Fast forward again, to April of 2016, when WHAM radio host Bob Lonsberry asked Trump whether he had a favourite Bible story that had impacted his character.
+Fast forward again, to April of 2016, when WHAM radio host Bob Lonsberry asked Trump whether he had a favourite Bible story that had shaped his character.

 "Well, I think many.
 I mean, you know, when we get into the Bible, I think many.
 So many," Trump responded, straying dangerously close to that BS, "I actually haven't done the readings, sir," territory again.
 But he did get more specific.